ESPs (Email Service Providers) can be excellent sources for segmented user traffic.

 Step 5 - Sending Your First Email

 - Create a OneLink URL in the Link Management page (or manually)

 - When creating the OneLink URL make sure to URL encode all parameter values

 - The following parameters are highly recommended to use:

 - pid (media source) - Use a media source that signifies this usage such as Email.

-- c (campaign) - The name of the campaign you want to track
+- c (campaign) - The name of the campaign you want to measure

 - af_dp - The deep link URI scheme you want to deep link your users into

 - af_web_dp - Where to redirect users clicking the link on desktop